Maribel ConiglioneUNIVERSAL FUND MEMBER

 Maribel's Story

 Maribel joined Watsi on February 21st, 2016.
-Four years ago, Maribel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Maribel's most recent donation supported Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.
+Five years ago, Maribel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maribel's most recent donation supported Loel, a former construction worker from Philippines, to fund corrective surgery that will relieve him of pain and discomfort.

 Impact